 The project involves you working together with other students as a team.
 As your project progresses, you will be required to report to the class on your team progress using PowerPoint slides to guide the audience through the presentation.
-A 1-2 page executive summary, at least 10 PowerPoint slides and a five [5] to ten [10] minute talk will be required from each student for assessment worth 10% of the final trimester marks.
+A 1-2 page executive summary, at least 11 PowerPoint slides and a seven [7] to ten [10] minute talk will be required from each student for assessment worth 10% of the final trimester marks.
 A hardcopy of the presentation and any handouts are to be presented to the tutor BEFORE the presentation begins.
 Each team member will have an opportunity to present in one of the four tutorial classes reserved for presentations.
 The schedule is to be coordinated by the team.

-This is an individual submission.
+This is an individual submission within the context of the group project.

-Item 3:

-ePortfolio Professional Development Plan (PDP)
+Item 3: ePortfolio Professional Development Plan (PDP)

 PDP consists of two separate pieces of assessment.
-The first involves completing a CV, reflecting your current skills and abilities, and producing a job-cluster skills summary matrix.
+The first involves completing a CV (5%), reflecting your current skills and abilities, and producing a job-cluster skills summary analysis (10%).
 This assessment item is due in Wk06.
 It will then be updated as the trimester progresses and will act as a base for the remaining PDP item.
+This is an individual submission worth 15/25%.